aaekay/llm/README.md

-# llm
+# LLM
-Use of llm in various tasks
+Use of llm in various medical tasks
+1. Extracting ground truths from reports